DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/change-careers.md

 ---
-title: "Career change to teaching"
+title: "Change careers to teaching"
 heading: "Change to a career in teaching"
 category: Life as a teacher
 image: "static/images/content/hero-images/physics.jpg"
 description: |-
    Find out what extra support you can get if you want a career change into teaching.
 Bring your skills and experience to life in the classroom.
+layout: "layouts/minimal"
 navigation: 40.25
-layout: "layouts/minimal"
-talk_to_us: true
 backlink: "../"
 content:
   - content/life-as-a-teacher/header